 The Platinum Card® from American Express – For military members; this is the best card to take advantage of.
 The Platinum Card® from American Express opens up with a 60,000 Membership Rewards bonus after spending $5,000 in three months.
 5x points per dollar spent on flights booked directly with airlines is earned as well as on eligible hotels booked through American Express.
 Single points per dollar spent are earned on everything else.
 Cardmembers also receive up to $200 each year in Uber credits and Uber VIP status.
 One big additional perk is a $200 annual refund for airline fees.
 If you spend money on things like checked baggage and Wi-Fi, this is a big saver.

 The usual catch is that the Platinum Card® from American Express has an extremely hefty $550 annual fee.
 But American Express kindly waives that fee for active service members.
 Also keep in mind that this is a charge card, not a credit card so purchases are due to be paid in full every single month.

 Blue Cash Preferred® Card from American Express – This is a personal favorite of mine and a card I use almost everyday.
-The Blue Cash Preferred® Card from American Express currently offers a limited to $200 statement credit after spending $1,000 in the first three months.
-The best benefit is it’s cash rewards program 6% cash back is earned on grocery purchases (up to $6,000 spent annually), 3% cash back is earned at gas stations and select department stores and 1% cash back is earned elsewhere.
+The Blue Cash Preferred® Card from American Express currently offers a $250 statement credit after spending $1,000 in the first three months.
+The best benefit is it’s cash rewards program 6% cash back is earned on grocery purchases (up to $6,000 spent annually), 3% cash back is earned at gas stations and 1% cash back is earned elsewhere.
 Also included is a 0% intro APR on purchases and balance transfers for 12 months.